T-J-Whittington/5874-test/README.md

 I've tried using Vite to host the webpage, since I've not used it before.
 I found it to be a bit of a faff compared to my experiences with Node.js for hosting webpages.

+I also primarily used Typescript as outlined in the specification.

 If you have any questions, please don't hesitate to reach out.